ENTREP 2012 - Driving Decisions: New Venture Marketing

 North Terrace Campus - Semester 1 - 2022

 General Course Information

-Course Code ENTREP 2012 Course Driving Decisions: New Venture Marketing Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Intensive: 36 to 40 hours Available for Study Abroad and Exchange Y Incompatible ENTREP 2002, TECHCOMM 2002 Course Description How to you get your startup to stand out in a crowded market?
+Course Code ENTREP 2012 Course Driving Decisions: New Venture Marketing Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible ENTREP 2002, TECHCOMM 2002 Course Description How do you get your startup to stand out in a crowded market?
 Marketing for a fledgling entrepreneurial startup can be significantly different to traditional marketing approaches.
 You investigate market segmentation, product selection, pricing decisions, distribution, promotional strategy and activities and how these variables work together to develop and operationalise a detailed marketing plan for a new venture.
 You cultivate skills and knowledge to identify which key marketing techniques and theories are most suitable for new ventures, though these methods and practices can be equally applicable to existing organisations.